-From this study we have isolated the five principles listed below which are the underlying factors of success with hearing aids.
+From this study I have isolated the five principles listed below which are the underlying factors of success with hearing aids.

-These five things will help you to overcome your hearing loss and lead to greater success with your hearing aids.
+These five steps will help you to overcome your hearing loss and lead to success with your hearing aids.

 By now you may have had your hearing professionally tested and have been told the fact that you have a permanent hearing problem.
 You now have two choices: